aksommerville/egg-202405/README.md

 - [ ] Ensure that egg_native_export.c gets dropped by tree-shaking when linking native.
 - [ ] egg_audio_get_playhead(native): Estimate driver's buffer position.
 - [ ] egg_audio_get_playhead(native): Loop.
 Right now it just keeps counting after the song repeats.
-- [ ] Web: Detect low frame rate and pause.
+- [x] Web: Detect low frame rate and pause.
 Or at least kill the audio. (eg when browser window goes into background)
+- [ ] Runtime.js: See `updatePanicCount`.
+Do a hard-pause instead of terminate.
 - [ ] render and softrender currently both require upload stride to be provided explicitly.
 Should we loosen that?
 Maybe allow (stride==0) for "oh come on, you know what i mean".
 - [ ] Do I need to forbid rendering from a texture onto itself?
 My heart says yes, but we're not forbidding it yet.
 - [ ] Mouse coords when softrender in play.
 Will require a new hostio_video hook i think.